Is A Cruise Ship Legally Responsible When A Passenger Dies Of COVID-19?

 Speak with a Florida Wrongful Death Lawyer Today

 As the full measure of the COVID-19 pandemic continues to unfold, we will continue to see Florida courts struggle with the legal fallout.
 If you have lost a loved one and believe third-party negligence was to blame, it is important that you seek advice from a qualified Boca Raton wrongful death attorney.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our team.